American wire gauge: Stranded wire AWG sizes

 AWG can also be used to describe stranded wire.
-The AWG of a stranded wire represents the sum of the cross-sectional diameter of the individual strands; the gaps between strands are not counted.
+The AWG size of a stranded wire represents the sum of the cross-sectional diameter of the individual strands; the gaps between strands are not counted.
 When made with circular strands, these gaps occupy about 25% of the wire area, thus requiring the overall bundle diameter to be about 13% larger than a solid wire of equal gauge.

 Stranded wires are specified with three numbers, the overall AWG size, the number of strands, and the AWG size of a strand.
-The number of strands and the AWG of a strand are separated by a slash.
+The number of strands and the AWG size of a strand are separated by a slash.
 For example, a 22 AWG 7/30 stranded wire is a 22 AWG wire made from seven strands of 30 AWG wire.

-As indicated in the Formulae and Rules of thumb sections above, differences in AWG translate directly into ratios of diameter or area.
-This property can be employed to easily find the AWG of a stranded bundle by measuring the diameter and count of its strands.
+As indicated in the Formulae and Rules of thumb sections above, differences in AWG size translate directly into ratios of diameter or area.
+This property can be employed to easily find the AWG size of a stranded bundle by measuring the diameter and count of its strands.
 (This only applies to bundles with circular strands of identical size.)
-To find the AWG of 7-strand wire with equal strands, subtract 8.4 from the AWG of a strand.
+To find the AWG size of 7-strand wire with equal strands, subtract 8.4 from the AWG size of a strand.
 Similarly, for 19-strand subtract 12.7, and for 37 subtract 15.6.

 Measuring strand diameter is often easier and more accurate than attempting to measure bundle diameter and packing ratio.
 Such measurement can be done with a wire gauge go-no-go tool or with a caliper or micrometer.